Monetization

 how to make money on tiktok monetize

-1. Join the TikTok Creator Fund
+1. Join the TikTok Creator Rewards Program

-3. Go live on TikTok
+2. Go live on TikTok

-Did you know you can earn money by going live?
+Did you know you can make money by going live?
 TikTok’s LIVE Gifts feature lets creators earn diamonds, part of the platform’s virtual currency that can be exchanged for IRL cash.
 Simply sign up, go live, and watch the diamonds — and dollars — roll in.

-1. First, TikTok users use real-world cash to purchase in-app coins, which can then be exchanged for virtual Gifts.
+1. First, TikTok users use real-world cash to purchase in-app coins, which can be exchanged for virtual Gifts.

 2. Your viewers can send these Gifts to you during LIVE videos.

 3. TikTok then converts your Gifts into Diamonds, which can be exchanged for cold hard cash.
-Essentially, more Gifts equals more Diamonds equals more Cash.
+Essentially, more Gifts equals more Diamonds equals more cash.

-7. Create UGC content for brands
+4. Create UGC content for brands (+ Join the TikTok Creative Challenge)

 UGC content is a fast-growing money-maker in the creator economy, with TikTok recently (and quietly) launching its own UGC program called the Creative Challenge.
 The program pays creators to make ads for brands and, allegedly, the payouts are pretty impressive.